Gold Digger (Kanye West song)

 "Gold Digger" topped the US Billboard Hot 100, ARIA Singles Chart, and NZ Singles Chart, becoming West's second number-one single on the Hot 100, and his first on the latter two charts.
 The song reached the top 50 in nine other countries, such as Ireland and the United Kingdom.
-On Billboard's 60th anniversary in 2018, it was ranked the 63rd biggest Hot 100 hit of all time.
+On Billboard's 60th anniversary in 2018, it was ranked the 70th biggest Hot 100 hit of all time.
 Having since been certified octuple platinum in the United States by the Recording Industry Association of America (RIAA), the song places among the highest certified digital singles in the US.
-It has also been awarded quadruple and triple platinum certifications in Australia and the UK by the Australian Recording Industry Association (ARIA) and British Phonographic Industry (BPI), respectively.
+It has also been awarded quadruple platinum certifications in Australia and the UK by the Australian Recording Industry Association (ARIA) and British Phonographic Industry (BPI), respectively.

 An accompanying music video was released in the summer of 2005, directed by Hype Williams.
 Throughout the video, pin-up girls and moving magazine covers appear alongside West and Foxx.
 It was nominated in multiple categories at 2006 MTV award shows, including Best Male Video and Favorite Video at the MTV Video Music Awards and MTV Asia Awards, respectively.
 West performed the song at the MTV Video Music Awards, Grammy Awards, Brit Awards and Saturday Night Live.

-The music video was released on YouTube on Kanye West’s YouTube channel on the 16th June 2009.
-Singer John Legend also makes a cameo.
-As of Today, the track has over 320 million views and has over 1.7m likes on YouTube.
+In retrospect, West admitted he did not like "Gold Digger" and only made the song to earn money.
+It was covered live by the Automatic on numerous occasions, which included the 2006 Reading and Leeds Festivals.
+The song was covered by Will Schuester and New Directions for the second episode of Glee, "Showmance" (2009).